heiner/dylaniki/World_Gone_Wrong_(Album).md

 body where the plain structure is just dead surface.

-Greatest of them all, <strong>‘Broke Down Engine'</strong>: Dylan's best guitar track since ‘Hero Blues', the outtake from <em>Freewheelin'</em>.
+Greatest of them all, <strong>‘Broke Down Engine'</strong>: Dylan's best guitar track since ‘Hero Blues', the outtake from *Freewheelin'*.
 The rhythmic drive and the precision of the playing is fabulous.
 The “Lordy lord” part is amazing, in more ways than one: It's well played, of course, but it is also a good illustration of the synergy of body